-The calibrated SOBEK model for Euroa was used to analyse the extent, location and depths for the 20%, 10%, 5%, 2%, 1%, 0.5% and 0.2% AEP events and the Probable Maximum Flood.
+The calibrated TUFLOW model for Euroa was used to analyse the extent, location and depths for the 20%, 10%, 5%, 2%, 1%, 0.5% and 0.2% AEP events and the Probable Maximum Flood.
 Key outputs from the project have been developed as a result of the detailed hydraulic modelling.
 This section outlines the datasets and mapping that are to be supplied as part of this process.
 Key outputs include:

-- Peak flood depths for all design flood events (as shown in Figure 5-9 to Figure 5-16). - Flood extents for all design events. - Flood planning controls (flood overlays for the LSIO and FO). - Velocity and hazard maps for the design events. - Flood extents with peak water surface elevations at 200mm contours. - Series of maps showing the peak depths and extents corresponding to gauge levels for both the Seven Creeks at Euroa at 200mm intervals (and one 100mm interval) between 4.6m and 6.5m on the gauge. - Properties impacted during each flood event have been shown on each flood map, this includes properties with overfloor flooding and with water impacting the house below floor level. - Historic calibration events showing depths and extents (the calibration events, 1993 and 2010). - Municipal Flood Emergency Plan (MFEP) maps for inclusion in the MFEP appendices. - Minor, moderate and major flood levels have been mapped for Seven Creeks at Euroa (minor 2.5m, moderate 4.0m and major 4.6m) and Castle Creek at Telfords Bridge (minor 1.2m, moderate 1.8m and major 2.4m).
+- Peak flood depths for all design flood events (as shown in Figure 5-9 to Figure 5-16). - Flood extents for all design events. - Flood planning controls (floodway overlays for the LSIO and FO). - Velocity and hazard maps for the design events. - Flood extents with peak water surface elevations at 200mm contours. - Series of maps showing the peak depths and extents corresponding to gauge levels for both the Seven Creeks at Euroa at 200mm intervals (and one 100mm interval) between 4.6m and 6.5m on the gauge. - Properties impacted during each flood event have been shown on each flood map, this includes properties with overfloor flooding and with water impacting the house below floor level. - Historic calibration events showing depths and extents (the calibration events, 1993 and 2010). - Municipal Flood Emergency Plan (MFEP) maps for inclusion in the MFEP appendices. - Minor, moderate and major flood levels have been mapped for Seven Creeks at Euroa (minor 2.5m, moderate 4.0m and major 4.6m) and Castle Creek at Telfords Bridge (minor 1.2m, moderate 1.8m and major 2.4m). - All gridded datasets of results from the design events. - All model files.